MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/surfaces/surfaceexample3.md

 {{< youtube "YDOEqCOmUFw">}}

 ## Introduction
-In these examples, we are showing two different possibilities to interact with a WEM:
+In these examples, we are showing two different possibilities to interact with the visualization of the WEM:
-* Scale, rotate, and move a WEM in a scene
+* Scale, rotate, and move a WEM's visualization in a scene
 * Modify a WEM in a scene

 ### Scale, Rotate, and Move a WEM in a Scene
-We are using a `SoTransformerDragger` module to apply transformations on a 3D WEM object via mouse interactions.
+We are using a `SoTransformerDragger` module to apply transformations on the visualizations of a 3D WEM object via mouse interactions.

 Add a `SoCube` and a `SoBackground` module and connect both to a `SoExaminerViewer`.
 For a better understanding, you should also add a `SoCoordinateSystem` module and connect it to the viewer.
 Change the *User Transform Mode* to *User Transform Instead Of Input* and set *User Scale* to 2 for *x*, *y*, and *z*.

 ![Initial Network](images/tutorials/dataobjects/surfaces/WEMExample3_1.png "Initial Network")

 The `SoExaminerViewer` shows your cube and the world coordinate system.
-You can interact with the camera (rotate, zoom, and pan), the cube itself does not change and remains in the center of the coordinate system.
+You can interact with the camera (rotate, zoom, and pan), the visualization of the cube itself does not change.
+It remains in the center of the coordinate system.

 ![Initial Cube](images/tutorials/dataobjects/surfaces/WEMExample3_2.png "Initial Cube")

-Scaling, rotating, and translating the cube itself can be done by using the module `SoTransformerDragger`.
+Scaling, rotating, and translating the visualization of the cube can be done by using the module `SoTransformerDragger`.

 Additionally, add a `SoTransform` module to your network.
 Add all modules except the `SoCoordinateSystem` to a `SoSeparator`, so that transformations are not applied to the coordinate system.

 ![SoTransformerDragger and SoTransform](images/tutorials/dataobjects/surfaces/WEMExample3_3.png "SoTransformerDragger and SoTransform")

 Draw parameter connections from *Translation*, *Scale Factor*, and *Rotation* of the `SoTransformerDragger` to the same fields of the `SoTransform` module.

-Opening your SoExaminerViewer now allows you to use handles of the `SoTransformerDragger` to scale, rotate, and move the cube.
+Opening your SoExaminerViewer now allows you to use handles of the `SoTransformerDragger` to scale, rotate, and move the visualization of the cube.
+The cube itself remains unchanged in memory, a matrix for translation is applied to the original 3D object's visualization.

 You can additionally interact with the camera as already done before.

 {{<alert class="info" caption="Info">}}
 You need to change the active tool on the right side of the `SoExaminerViewer`.
 Use the *Pick Mode* for applying transformations and the *View Mode* for adjusting the camera.